Commands in Blazor Diagram Component

 Alignment commands

-Alignment commands enable you to align the selected or defined objects such as nodes and connectors with respect to the selection boundary.
-Following are the AlignmentOptions in SetAlign commands which shows how to use align methods in the diagram.
+Alignment commands enable you to align the selected or defined objects, such as nodes and connectors with respect to the selection boundary.
+The following are the AlignmentOptions available in the SetAlign commands, which shows how to use align methods in the diagram.

 How to align the selected objects to the left